-Keeping the subwoofer off, press and old the right button on the soundbar’s remote control for more than 10 seconds.
+Keeping the subwoofer off, press and hold the right button on the soundbar’s remote control for more than 10 seconds.

 3. Confirm The Subwoofer Is In Range

-Also, check that no other device such as Wi-Fi router that uses the same wireless frequency (2.4Ghz) is in range or near the soundbar.
-Such devices will cause interference resulting into sound interruption.
+Also, check that no other device such as a Wi-Fi router that uses the same wireless frequency (2.4Ghz) is in range or near the soundbar.
+Such devices will cause interference resulting in sound interruption.

 4. Check All The Sources Connected To The Soundbar

-Check all the signal sources such as TV, Blu-ray or AV receiver.
-For instance, if the sound only drops out when your watching a TV then the issue is with the connections or the TV and not the subwoofer.
+Check all the signal sources such as TV, Blu-ray, or AV receiver.
+For instance, if the sound only drops out when you are watching a TV then the issue is with the connections or the TV and not the subwoofer.

 5. Reset The Subwoofer Power

 You can also reset the power on the subwoofer and try to use it again.
 Unplug its power cord from the mains supply and then plug it back.
 Power it on and wait for it to reconnect to the soundbar.
 You can then listen to some music and check if the issue is resolved.

 What To Do When The Subwoofer Isn’t Working Properly

 When the subwoofer fails to pair with the soundbar successfully, there are a number of likely causes of the problem.
 Let’s look at some of the fixes you can perform to fix a subwoofer that is not working properly.